 The Financial Aid Office ensures that Montana Western students have the financial support necessary within the boundaries of state and federal regulations to achieve their academic goals.
 The UMW Financial Aid Office follows the pre-established federal guidelines that govern all financial aid transactions for institutions of higher education.
 Students should make sure that they understand all requirements for residency, enrollment, fee payment, and financial aid.

-Students at Montana Western enroll on a semester basis and are expected to register (including paying tuition and fees) prior to the start of the term for all classes they plan to complete during that term and, once registered, to actively participate in learning activities associated with courses in which they are enrolled.
+Students at Montana Western enroll on a semester basis and are expected to register (including paying tuition and fees) prior to the start of the semester for all classes they plan to complete during that semester and, once registered, to actively participate in learning activities associated with courses in which they are enrolled.

 Financial Aid Definitions

 Enrollment Status (Student)—A student semester designation that is determined based on weeks of actual attendance and credit load.
-There are three (3) enrollment status designations: full-time, part-term, and part-time.
+12 semester credits or more is full time; 9-11 credits is 3/4 time; 6-8 credits is 1/2 time; and 1-5 credits is less than half time.

 Student Financial Aid Programs